Healthy Homes Assessment Wellington

 What We Do

-As building inspectors we are experts in all elements of specialist house examinations.
-We’re here to ensure you make the best decision when purchasing your next property.
+As building inspectors we deal with all the issues that come with specialist house examinations.
+We are there to ensure that you make the best decision when buying your next home.

-We are serious about your investment We will conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning a house.
+We value your money We will conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the exciting aspects of owning or purchasing an home.

-We specialise in a variety of solutions to ensure that you are completely aware of the state of any property you might be thinking of buying or selling along with other services.
+We specialise in a variety of services to make sure that you are completely updated on the condition of any property you might be contemplating buying or selling along with other services.

-We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in your Report, you are able to actually see any issues identified.
-Thanks to our comprehensive reporting it is no wonder that we receive so many referrals from clients our service to family and acquaintances.
+With our systemised method of conducting your house inspection as well as the latest technology in software with digital photos embedded into the Report, you are able to actually see any issues that could be discovered.
+With our detailed report, it is not surprising that we get so many clients recommending our services to their family and friends.

 Highly Sillked & Insured Inspection Experts